The 22 Coolest and Most Romantic Summer Date Ideas in Miami

 Crawl down Calle Ocho

 Trips to Miami’s formerly Cuban enclave aren’t just for tourists, and you can spend an entire evening combing these few historic blocks.
-Start with dinner at Lung Yai Thai Tapas, grab drinks and do some dancing at Los Altos, catch your second wind with a cafecito, then continue the party with some live music at Ball & Chain.
+Start with dinner at Lung Yai Thai Tapas, grab drinks and do some dancing at the Cubaocho Cultural Center, catch your second wind with a cafecito, then continue the party with some live music at Ball & Chain.
 Stroll down to Café La Trova—recently named the 6th best bar in North America—for cocktails, Cuban music, and a trip back to the 1980s.
-Then finish the night with an order of Miami’s best tacos courtesy of El Taquito.
+Then finish the night with an order of Miami's best tacos courtesy of El Taquito.

 Relive your deviant high school days at Don Carter’s in a cleaner, classier environment.
 Kings Dining and Entertainment in Doral not only has a full bar, but they also have great food and big flat-screen TVs.
 Or you can head downstairs at the EDITION for trippy, multi-colored bowling that’s one of the cheapest things you can do in South Beach at less than $10 a game.